AlexIoannides/elasticsearchr/README.md

 `elasticsearchr` is a **lightweight** client - by this I mean that it only aims to do 'just enough' work to make using Elasticsearch with R easy and intuitive.
 You will still need to read the [Elasticsearch documentation][es_docs] to understand how to compose queries and aggregations.
 What follows is a quick summary of what is possible.

 ### Resources
-Elasticsearch resources, as defined by the URLs decribed above, are defined as `elastic` objects in `elasticsearchr`.
+Elasticsearch resources, as defined by the URLs described above, are defined as `elastic` objects in `elasticsearchr`.
 For example,

 ```r
 es <- elastic("http://localhost:9200", "iris", "data")